Skip to main content

 NSF Investing Nearly $8M in EducateAI Awards to Develop Next Generation of Well-Trained AI Workforce

-| National Science Foundation (NSF) | Artificial Intelligence, Research and Development (R&D), Technology, Workforce
+| National Science Foundation (NSF) | Artificial Intelligence, Research and Development (R&D), Science, Technology, Engineering, and Mathematics (STEM), Technology, Underserved Communities, Workforce

 Artificial Intelligence is transforming research, education, manufacturing and everyday life.
 To prepare the next generation of talent for a diverse, well-trained AI workforce, the U.S. National Science Foundation directorates for Computer and Information Science and Engineering (CISE) and STEM Education launched the NSF EducateAI initiative.
 This program aims to make state-of-the-art, inclusive AI educational experiences available nationwide.